Kawaikute Gomen: Composition

-"Kawaikute Gomen" is an "easy-to-understand, upbeat pop song", with a length of 3 minutes and 39 seconds and a tempo of 160 beats per minute.
-It was produced in Cubase and incorporates various instruments, such as the synthesizer, glockenspiel, piano, xylophone, harp, drums, guitar, and bass guitar; the recording was mixed by Satoshi Yoneda, a long-time collaborator of HoneyWorks.
-Shito, a member of HoneyWorks, wrote the song and stated that it is about "valuing ourselves more" and "being straightforward about things we love."
-The chorus uses repetitive lyrics such as Chu!
-(Note: A Japanese onomatopoeia for the sound of a kiss) and Gomen (ごめん) to refer to the charms of the song's heroine.
+"Kawaikute Gomen" is a pop song with a length of 3 minutes and 39 seconds and a tempo of 160 beats per minute.
+It was produced in Cubase and incorporates various instruments, such as the synthesizer, glockenspiel, piano, xylophone, harp, drums, guitar, and bass guitar.
+The recording was mixed by Satoshi Yoneda, a long-time collaborator of HoneyWorks.
+Group member Shito wrote the song and stated that it is about "valuing ourselves more" and "being straightforward about things we love."
+Shito stated that they aimed to incorporate musical elements that were popular on TikTok and other platforms, which tended to be songs with repetitive and easy-to-understand lyrics.
+The combination of Kawaii (可愛い) and Gomen (ごめん), which are "words that everyone has heard, but which feel unbalanced", in the lyrics served as the song's hook.

+The chorus uses Chu!
+(Note: A Japanese onomatopoeia for the sound of a kiss) and Gomen in repetition to refer to the charms of the song's heroine.
 According to Mio Komachi of The Magazine, the lyrics imply that the character likes herself and does not feel apologetic.
 Komachi added that "the snappy guitar strumming and obbligato create a rhythm that makes you want to dance."
 Real Sound writer Z11 stated that the chorus "exudes a positive attitude with high self-esteem," and described Capi's vocals as "delicate yet strong."

 Saori Hayami version

-On November 21, 2022, HoneyWorks released "Kawaikute Gomen" as a digital single with vocals from Hayami as the character Chuu-tan.
+On November 21, 2022, HoneyWorks released "Kawaikute Gomen" as a digital single through Music Ray'n, featuring vocals from Hayami as the character Chuu-tan.
 The music videos for Capi's and Hayami's versions were released three days prior; they are animated by Kanata and contain illustrations by HoneyWorks support member TMK.
-Hayami's version was included in HoneyWorks' sixth album Nee, Suki tte Itai yo: Kokuhaku Jikkō Iinkai Character Song Collection released on March 15, 2023.
-Hayami performed the song during the second day of the Animelo Summer Live music festival on August 31, 2024.
+Hayami's version was later included in HoneyWorks' sixth album Nee, Suki tte Itai yo: Kokuhaku Jikkō Iinkai Character Song Collection, released on March 15, 2023.